 Tip: I have heard great things about Los Mariscos for a budget friendly delicious meal!

+The Vessel is such cool edition to NYC and such a unique spot in the city!
 I hope you found this guide helpful and put the Vessel on the top of your NYC list!